bezmoradi/tutorials/go/json.md

 ## When to Use `Encode` And `Decode` Functions

-So far we have seen that if we have a Go struct and want to convert it to JSON, we can simply use `Marshal` function or when we want to convert a JSON object back to a Go struct, we can use the `Unmarshal` function.
+So far we have seen that if we have a struct and want to convert it to JSON, we can simply use `Marshal` function or when we want to convert a JSON object back to a struct, we can use the `Unmarshal` function.
 Basically, the `Encode` and `Decode` can be also used for the same purposes respectively.
 The difference though is that they work with a stream of data.

-For example, the `Decode` method reads JSON input from an `io.Reader` (like a file, network stream, or string reader) and directly decodes it into a Go value.
-It's more low-level and provides streaming JSON decoding, which can be useful when dealing with large JSON documents that can't fit entirely in memory.
+For example, the `Decode` method reads JSON input from an `io.Reader` (like a file, network stream, or string reader) and directly decodes it into a value.
+It's more low-level and provides streaming JSON decoding which can be useful when dealing with large JSON documents that can't fit entirely in memory.
 It's often used when you need to continuously read JSON objects from a stream without loading the entire stream into memory at once.
-But `Unmarshal` function, on the other hand, takes a slice of bytes containing JSON data and populates a Go value.
+But `Unmarshal` function, on the other hand, takes a slice of bytes containing JSON data and populates a struct.
 It's more high-level and simpler to use as it operates on a byte slice (usually read from an entire file or an HTTP response) and parses the entire JSON at once.
-It's generally used when you have the entire JSON payload in memory and want to parse it into a Go value.
+It's generally used when you have the entire JSON payload in memory and want to parse it.
 In order to understand the inner working of `Encode` And `Decode` functions, we need to know a little bit about the `Writer` interface in Go (`https://pkg.go.dev/io#Writer`).

 ```go